 You will be buying your new holiday home outright.
 You will be granted if not new, the remainder of a site licence which was granted for 15 years for static caravans and 30 years for lodges.
-If you purchase a private owners Holiday home you take on the existing licence expiry date.
+If you purchase a private owner's Holiday home you take on the existing licence expiry date.
 When the licence expires there is a possibility a further yearly licence will be offered, subject to your holiday home and pitch being in a suitable condition.

 Hele Valley Holiday Park is a member of the British Holiday & Home Parks Association, we follow their rules and recommendations for the sale of Holiday Homes.
-The Licence Agreement is industry standard documentation supplied to us by the BH & HPA, so you can be rest assured that an established code of practise is in place.
+The Licence Agreement is industry standard documentation supplied to us by the BH & HPA, so you can be rest assured that an established code of practice is in place.

 Why have a licence period?

 The BH & HPA recommend an initial licence length of 15 years for static caravans and 30 years for lodges, after this we may possibly renew your licence annually, this annual review is to ensure that the high quality of Hele Valley Holiday Park is maintained.
 If properly maintained, your holiday home can provide you with many years of happy holidays for you and your family.

 To secure your purchase we will ask for a 10% deposit, we then give you a cooling off period of 5 working days, if you wish to change your mind within the five days, we will refund your deposit, if you are then happy to go ahead we will work with you on a suitable time scale for the completion of your purchase.
 The balance must be settled 10 working days before takeover if payment is made by cheque, bank transfer must appear in our account the day before take over and debit cards are fine on the take over date.

 Can we buy a holiday home as a family or group?

 Yes, some of our owners do this to help lower the cost while still reaping the benefits of owning a Holiday Home.

 Can I use my Holiday Home as a permanent home?